BreakEven+™ • Estimation Stack • FALIB®

 Markup Used as a Patch

-Markup on an incomplete base does not fix missing structure.
-It only hides the weakness.
+Markup on an incomplete base does not solve missing structure.
+It only hides the problem.

 Labor burden impact